realsubodh/realsubodh/README.md

 # 💫 About Me:
 Hi there!
-I'm Subodh, a third-year Computer Science Engineering undergrad at Lovely Professional University (LPU) and currently a Summer Engineering Intern at Agnirva, powered by ISRO.
-My journey in technology is fueled by a passion for solving complex problems and creating innovative solutions.
+I'm Subodh, a final-year Computer Science Engineering undergrad at Lovely Professional University (LPU). <br> My journey in technology is fueled by a passion for solving complex problems and creating innovative solutions.

-What Makes Me Different 🚀

-Exceptional Problem Solver: With a strong command of Data Structures and Algorithms (DSA), I excel on competitive coding platforms like LeetCode and HackerRank.
-I love tackling challenging problems and optimizing solutions for efficiency.

-Web Development Enthusiast: I have a solid foundation in frontend web development and design.
-My projects demonstrate a keen eye for aesthetics coupled with robust functionality, ensuring seamless user experiences.

-Hands-on Experience at ISRO: My internship at Agnirva, under the aegis of ISRO, has providing me with invaluable exposure to cutting-edge technologies and real-world applications.
-This experience has honed my skills in both collaborative and independent project environments.

-Continuous Learner: I believe in constantly upgrading my skill set.
-Whether it's exploring new frameworks, diving into backend development, or understanding the intricacies of DevOps, I'm always eager to learn and grow.

 🌍  I'm based in Varanasi, Uttar Pradesh, India
 - ✉️  You can contact me at subodhsingh0021@gmail.com